Diversity and Inclusion in Clinical Trials

 The National Institutes of Health Minority Health and Health Disparities Strategic Plan 2021-2025 was developed by NIMHD, in collaboration with all the NIH Institutes, to outline NIH’s commitment to improving minority health and reducing health disparities.
 Two of the Strategic Plan’s major goals focus on issues of diversity and inclusion in NIH-funded research and in clinical trials.

-- Goal 7: Ensure appropriate representation of minority and other health disparity populations in NIH-funded research
+- Goal 7: Ensure appropriate representation of minority and other population experiencing health disparities in NIH-funded research

 - Goal 8: Promote evidence-based community engagement, dissemination, and implementation of minority health and health disparities research best practices